 This guide is extremely DETAILED and explains everything you need to start a science blog.
 I’ve been at this blogging stuff for over 8 years and have built a business making $20,000 per month, so I have a lot of helpful advice for you newbies out there.

-How to Start a Sports Blog in 10 Steps:
+How to Start a Science Blog in 10 Steps:

 If you just need someone to walk you through the process of setting up your blog quickly and easily, check out step 5.